 Origin of the Weimaraner Dog Breed

-Back in the day of the German royals of the 19th century some men got together and decided that a dog should be bread to demonstrate all the good things a dog should be: loyal, smart, and a good hunter.
+Back in the day of the German royals of the 19th century, some men decided that a dog should be bread to demonstrate all the good things a dog should be: loyal, intelligent, and a good hunter.
+So in attempts to fulfill this somewhat symbolic creature, they began experimenting with dog breeding.
+They probably bred a bunch of different dogs, which included:

 - English Pointer,